tweag/asterius/docs/checklist.md

 ### Archived tasks

 The following tasks have lower priority, either due to low impact to end-user experience or significant time involved.
 They are archived here and may be revisited at a later date, and we're still happy to discuss or review a pull request.

-#### Implement Template Haskell/GHCi

-There are two possible ways to implement Template Haskell/GHCi:

-* Link with the native code produced when booting.
-For simple `Q` computations that doesn't involve `runIO` this should work fine, but it won't work when one calls a WebAssembly computation in `Q`.
-* Implement the remote interpreter for WebAssembly, much like ghcjs.
-When Template Haskell/GHCi is involved, we fire up a Node.js/Headless Chrome process and do all the message passing.
-This is the ideal solution but takes a huge amount of work.

 #### Improve WebAssembly EDSL